PlugaruT/electron-photo-editor/readme.md

 #Electron Photo Editor
-Small ptoho editor application using `Electron` and `CamanJS` to manipulate with images.
+Small photo editor application using `Electron` and `CamanJS` to manipulate with images.
 You can load a folder with images, scroll through them and apply different effects.

 ##Running the application
 1. Clone this repo